daodiseomirror/docs/faq.md

 #### 7. What hours can I trade and mint mAssets?

-mAsset liquidity is provided directly through the Terraswap liquidity pools, and as such, they can be traded irrespective of market hours.
+mAsset liquidity is provided directly through the Daodiseoswap liquidity pools, and as such, they can be traded irrespective of market hours.

 Unlike trading, the oracle feeder is used to price the value of mAsset for minting.
 The oracle feeder stops operating when real-world market hours are closed, so minting transactions on Mirror Protocol will fail.